Spoilage – What is spoilage?

 Any waste or spoilage that is not an expected part of the production process is known as abnormal spoilage.
 Abnormal spoilage does not directly correspond to the number of units produced, and is considered an unexcepted surplus.

 For example, a restaurant sells vegetable soup.
 The vegetable peel cannot be used in the soup or in any other items from the menu, so is thrown away and considered normal spoilage.
-However, some of the vegetables go off before being used in hte soup.
+However, some of the vegetables go off before being used in the soup.
 This is not a normal part of the production process, so is considered abnormal spoilage.
+Abnormal spoilage may lead to an abnormal loss

 Spoilage in accounting